postmodern/chruby/CONTRIBUTING.md

 ### What Will Not Be Accepted

-* Completion: tab completion is not necessary for fuzzy matching (ex: `chruby 1.9`).
 * Gemset functionality: there is already [gem_home] and others, which provides gemset like behavior.
 * Sub-commands: this tends to promote bloat.
 It was first popularized by [RVM]